ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 - The second element is a CBOR array, namely 'app_groups_add'.
 Each of its elements is a CBOR text string, with value the name of an application group to add to the 'app_groups' status parameter.

-The CDDL definition {{RFC8610}} of the CBOR array 'app_groups_diff' formatted as in the response from the Group Manager is provided below.
+The CDDL definition {{RFC8610}} of the CBOR array 'app_groups_diff' formatted as in the request from the Administrator is provided below.

 ~~~~~~~~~~~ CDDL
    app-group-name = tstr